NationalSecurityAgency/emissary/RELEASING.md

 - Suffix: Leave blank
 ```
 Releases patch fixes from a branch called `patch/<version>`, i.e. `patch/8.0.x`.
 A release branch called `release/<version>` is created
 and the release is performed.
 When finished, the patch branch is deleted.
-No commits are made to `master`.
+No commits or pull request are created to increment to the next version.

 ### Iterative Release (Milestone)